 The changes to the Investor 2 Category again cannot be said to have far reaching consequences.
 The major amendment by which the minimum required investment has increased from NZD$1.5 million to NZD$3 million has also removed the need for an applicant to have NZD$1 million available in settlement funds.
 Further, the policy now incentivises growth-oriented investment, providing that an applicant who invests at least NZD$1.5 million in “growth-oriented” investment only need invest a further NZD$1 million.

 Therefore, in theory, an applicant need only have available NZD$2.5 million, the same amount of total funds required under the previous policy.
-That said, an applicant may be better of investing an extra NZD$500,000 and their money outside of the growth-oriented option given that growth-oriented investments offer higher returns over longer periods and the risks involved with short-term investment in that category.
+That said, an applicant may be better of investing an extra NZD$500,000 and their money outside of the growth-oriented option given that growth-oriented investments offer higher returns over longer periods and the risks involved with a short-term investment in that category.

 The changes to the Investor 2 Category when taken as a whole do not appear to greatly prejudice those who might have applied under the previous policy.
-That said, those who may be inconvenienced by the minor amendments are applicants with limited funds and business experience, poor English and those not willing to consider growth-oriented investment.
+That said, those who may be inconvenienced by the minor amendments are applicants with limited funds and business experience, poor English and those not willing to consider a growth-oriented investment.

-It is advisable to get specific legal advice about your particular circumstances, when determining what your best course of action is.
+It is advisable to get specific legal advice about your particular circumstances when determining what your best course of action is.